-Since we cannot control what others think or do but do have control over our own way of thinking, there may be an interesting path worth exploring here.
-Your behavior is role modeling it, and this is very valuable.
-Are you aware of it?
-Do you help others notice it, particularly the benefits of inclusion?
+Since we cannot control what others think or do, but do have control over our own way of thinking, there may be an interesting path worth exploring here.

 It seems that today, more than ever, we are collectively being confronted with paradoxes and ambiguity.
 Increased transparency and access to information from around the world makes us aware of very different ways of thinking, being and acting with which we may not agree or be comfortable.